quang-pham-1109/content-management-system/web/README.md

 Follow these steps to set up the project locally:

-1. Clone the repository
-2. Navigate to the project directory
+2. Navigate to `/web` directory
-3. Install dependencies with `npm install`
+3. Install dependencies with `yarn install`
-4. Start the development server with `npm run dev`
+4. Start the development server with `yarn run dev`

 ## Dependencies